Collective Bargaining Agreement

-(g) If at any step of the grievance procedure the University fails to issue a response within the times specified, the grievance shall be considered denied.
-The grievant or union may file the grievance at the next step.
+(g) If at any step of the grievance procedure the University fails to issue a response within the times specified, the grievant or Union may file the grievance at the next step.

 (h) If the Union or grievant fails to file the grievance at the subsequent step within the time specified, the grievance will be considered withdrawn and cannot be resubmitted.

-(i) Grievances involving multiple employees from multiple departments shall be filed initially at Step 2.
+(i) Grievances involving multiple Graduate Employees from multiple departments shall be filed initially at Step 3.

 (j) At the request of either party, a meeting between the Union and the University’s representative will take place at any step of the grievance procedure.
 If a meeting is held at the request of the Grievant and/or the Union, any time limit for the Employer’s response set forth below shall begin with the date of the meeting.

-Step 3: Should the grievance not be resolved at Step 2, the employee or union may file the grievance with the USSE’s Director of Labor Relations or their designee within thirty (30) calendar days from the date on which the employee or union receives the Step 2 response or if no response was received within thirty (30) days from the date the response was due.
-Grievances filed with the USSE’s Director of Labor Relations or their designee shall be responded to within fifteen (15) calendar days.
+Step 3: Should the grievance not be resolved at Step 2; the Graduate Employee or Union may file the grievance with the Provost or their designee within thirty (30) calendar days from the date on which the employee or Union receives the Step 2 response or if no response was received within fifteen (15) days from the date the response was due.
+Grievances filed with the Provost or their designee shall be responded to with reasoning explained in writing within fifteen (15) calendar days.
 Should a grievance not be resolved at Step 3, the Union may request arbitration.